 Warning: Attorneys should pay particular care to the ethical rules in their jurisdictions to ensure that the solicitation and content of any client testimonials fully comply.

-I have been an editor in charge of the life insurance category, the industry in which I work, at dmoz.org—Google’s online directory—for many years, so I see just about every insurance web site submitted for inclusion.
-It’s astounding how many of these financial professionals build a web site and then neglect to put a physical address anywhere on it.
+I have been an editor in charge of the life insurance category for an online directory.
+So I see just about every insurance website submitted for inclusion.
+It’s astounding how many of these financial professionals build a website and then neglect to put a physical address anywhere on it.
 I know many financial professionals work from home these days, but there’s nothing wrong with listing your home address on your site.

 About The Author